Potential Landscapes Reveal Spatiotemporal Structure in Urban Mobility: Hodge Decomposition and Principal Component Analysis of Tokyo Before and During COVID-19: Introduction

+As a case study, we apply the reduction method to study a dataset in Tokyo before and during COVID-19.
+Do the first dominant principal components capture weekday/holiday and pandemic temporal signatures?
+The findings reveal significant shifts in mobility behavior during the pandemic, including decreased overall movement and high spatially constrained mobility patterns, particularly during peak commute hours.
+Additionally, a clear difference is observed between weekday and holiday mobility, with holidays showing delayed peaks and less spatial dispersion, both before and during the pandemic.

 The remainder of this paper is organized as follows: Section~\ref{sec_data} describes the mobility dataset, which contains hourly OD information for both pre-COVID-19 and COVID-19 periods.
-Section~\ref{sec_methods} provides an overview of combinatorial Hodge theory (Sec.~\ref{sec_methods_hodge}) and explains its application to human flow data (Sec.~\ref{method_application_hodge}).
-In Sec.~\ref{sec_results}, we begin with the extraction of the scalar potential field of human flow through the unique decomposition of a given OD matrix using combinatorial Hodge theory.
-Then, PCA is applied to the potential landscape to investigate temporal variations in human flows within a 24-hour period across different scenarios, including weekday versus weekend trips and pre-COVID-19 versus during COVID-19 periods.
+Section~\ref{sec_methods} provides an overview of combinatorial Hodge theory (Section~\ref{sec_methods_hodge}) and explains its application to human flow data (Section~\ref{method_application_hodge}).
+In Section~\ref{sec_results}, we begin with the extraction of the scalar potential field of human flow through the unique decomposition of a given OD matrix using combinatorial Hodge theory.
+Then, PCA is applied to the potential landscape to investigate temporal variations in human flows within 24 hours across different scenarios, including weekday versus weekend trips and pre-COVID-19 versus during COVID-19 periods.
 Finally, Section~\ref{sec_discussion} summarizes our key findings and concludes the paper.
 These results highlight the profound impact of COVID-19 on urban mobility and provide insights into human flow adaptations to external disruptions, thereby offering valuable implications for urban planning and public health policies.